 Beyond that, you can’t use Fundable to do anything unlawful or unethical, post spam, or harass anyone.

-Terms & Fees
+Fundable Interest Rates & Fees

 Here are the terms and fees for Fundable’s crowdfunding campaigns:

-|Funding duration:||No set limit|
+|Funding Duration||No set limit|

-|Fundable fee:||$179 per month|
+|Fundable Fee||$179 per month|

-|Payment processing fee:||3.5% + 30¢ per transaction (Rewards campaigns only)|
+|Payment Processing Fee||3.5% + $0.30 per transaction (rewards campaigns only)|

 This means that with Fundable, you’ll have to pay for the privilege of using the platform whether or not you are successful in your campaign.
-This makes Fundable a less attractive option for small-time businesses and entrepreneurs who are uncertain of the likelihood of succeeding in their campaigns, as well as projects with a modest fundraising goal.
+That makes Fundable a less attractive option for small-time businesses and entrepreneurs who are uncertain of the likelihood of succeeding in their campaigns as well as projects with a modest fundraising goal.

 On the other hand, it’s great for projects that raise a significant amount of capital and meet their goals, as they won’t have to pay thousands of dollars in fees.

-If you want the highest degree of help possible, via the premium package, Fundable will work to connect you with accredited investors.
-Pricing for the premium package is not given on the website, but I did some digging, and it seems this package is available for a one-time payment of $2499.
+If you want the highest degree of help possible via the premium package, Fundable will work to connect you with accredited investors.
+Pricing for the premium package is not given on the website, but I did some digging, and it seems this package is available for a one-time payment of $2,499.

 One requirement of running a rewards campaign is that you offer at least three levels of rewards to your backers.
-However, those rewards can come in the form of either a pre-order of a product or a promise to provide a service.
+However, those rewards can come in the form of either a preorder of a product or a promise to provide a service.
 Fundable gives you more flexibility in terms of the rewards you can offer than does Kickstarter, which requires that your rewards come in the form of physical goods.

 After that’s done, you choose either a rewards campaign or an equity campaign.
-A rewards campaign pledge can be for as little as $1, while the minimum commitment for an equity campaign is $1000.
+A rewards campaign pledge can be for as little as $1, while the minimum commitment for an equity campaign is $1,000.
 There is no maximum pledge amount.